Fiona O'Sullivan: International career

-O'Sullivan's father Aidan is from Bantry, Ireland while her grandmother is of Native American descent.
+O'Sullivan's father Aidan is from Bantry, Ireland while her mother is American.
 On the advice of her boyfriend, O'Sullivan sent an email to the FAI advising them of her eligibility for the Republic of Ireland women's national football team.
 She made her debut against FC Indiana during Ireland's summer 2009 training camp in the United States.

 Strong performances followed in Ireland's qualifying games for the 2011 World Cup.
 In August 2010, after O'Sullivan scored a hat–trick against Israel and took her total to six goals in five games, she was hailed as "a revelation".
 O'Sullivan was named FAI International Player of the Year in February 2011.

 After the initial flurry of goals O'Sullivan's form deteriorated and coach Susan Ronan eventually left her out of a squad in 2012.
 Ronan later recalled O'Sullivan and praised her response to being dropped: "she has come back stronger, hungrier and fitter than she's ever been, so credit to her".
 O'Sullivan scored another goal against Israel in Ireland's final 2013 UEFA Women's Championship qualifier.
 The Irish won 2–0 in Ramat Gan but were already out of contention for a place at the finals.

 O'Sullivan missed Ireland's 2013 Cyprus Cup campaign with a knee injury sustained while training with her German club.
 In June 2013 she hit both goals as Ireland recovered from 2–0 down to draw 2–2 in a friendly with Austria at Tallaght Stadium in Dublin.
 Despite three goals from O'Sullivan, Ireland's 2015 FIFA Women's World Cup qualification campaign ended in failure.
 In January 2015 she scored in a 3–1 training match defeat by Norway at La Manga Stadium.

 With Ireland struggling to score goals since O'Sullivan's move into coaching, coach Ronan recalled the clubless striker for a friendly against the United States in May 2015, her final match as a professional.
 The match was played at Avaya Stadium, just two hours south of O'Sullivan's home in California.

 The Irish fell to the USWNT 3-0, the No. 2 team in the world at the time.
 However, it was an emotional curtain call for O’Sullivan, who played in front of those who had supported her since her days at Sir Francis Drake High School.

-“I’d spent a decade in Europe playing.
+“I'd spent a decade in Europe playing.
 Although I am Irish, I grew up in San Geronimo and I have such a huge family here who has supported me through high school, college, and came to all my games,” O’Sullivan said.
 “When I played at Avaya, I heard such a roar when my name was announced.
 It was an entire career coming together.”